MADHURI-HS/madhurihs/README.md

 ### About Me

-Backend Software Engineer with a background in **AI & Machine Learning** (BE, 2026, VTU — CGPA 8.76).
-I build scalable backend systems with **Java and Spring Boot**, and apply my AI/ML foundation to intelligent, data-driven features when a project calls for it.
+Backend Software Engineer with a BE in **AI & Machine Learning** (2026, VTU — CGPA 8.76).
+I build scalable backend systems with **Java and Spring Boot**, backed by a strong academic foundation in AI, ML, Deep Learning, GenAI, and Data Visualization — which I apply hands-on in projects (RAG pipelines, ML-based dashboards) and am equally comfortable deepening further where a role calls for it.

 - Data Science Intern @ **Take It Smart (OPC) Pvt Ltd** (Feb–May 2026) — received the **Best Performer** award
-- Seeking full-time **Software Engineer** roles in Java/Spring Boot backend development — open to GenAI/ML-adjacent roles too
 - Seeking full-time Software Engineer roles...
+- Bengaluru, Karnataka — **immediate joiner**
 - 200+ problems solved on LeetCode; currently working through Striver's SDE Sheet
 - Comfortable with **Low-Level Design (LLD) and OOP design patterns** — backed by real open-source contributions (see below)